-Description - Mateflex II is the perfect flooring option for any outdoor basketball or tennis court.
-These plastic tiles have been engineered from the ground up to be the perfect flooring alternative to concrete.
+Description - Mateflex II Court Tiles are the perfect flooring option for any outdoor basketball or tennis court.
+These interlocking plastic tiles have been engineered from the ground up to be the perfect flooring alternative to concrete.
 Combining both comfort and resiliency makes the sport tiles the perfect floor for athletic play.

 ||High-quality impact resistant polypropylene

 Recommended Uses - Mateflex II tiles have been designed for use as outdoor court flooring for basketball courts, tennis courts, volleyball courts and much more.

 Available For Order - Ships between Dec 29 - Jan 22

 Mateflex II tiles are easy to maintain.
 Cleaning of these flooring tiles typically includes:

 - Sweep any loose dust, dirt, or debris from the tiles.

 - Simply hose down the floor and let the self draining design allow for the dirt and debris to be swept away.

 Mateflex II Tiles are easy to install.
 Installation of these floor tiles typically includes: